graciellehigino/the-return-of-the-fleas/manuscript.md

 species.
 It is the component of networks dissimilarity only related to interactions, not species identity [@Canard2014EmpEva].
-3. *$\beta$wn*: this summarizes the global differences between all networks in a metaweb.
-It has two components: the difference in interactions between shared species (*$\beta$os*) and the difference in interactions due to species turnover [@Canard2014EmpEva].
-Therefore, *$\beta$os* can not assume values higher than *$\beta$wn*.
+3. *$\beta$wn*: this summarizes the global differences between all networks in a metaweb, calculated as $\beta_wn = \beta_os + \beta_st$.
+It has two components: the difference in interactions between shared species (*$\beta$os*) and the difference in interactions due to species turnover *$\beta$st*.
+Therefore, *$\beta$os* can not assume values higher than *$\beta$wn* [@Canard2014EmpEva].

-These measures were calculated using the `EcologicalNetworks.jl` and `mangal.jl` modules in Julia [@Poisot2019EcoNet; @Bezanson2017JulFre] and summarized with the `KGL11` function, which calculates the Sørensen index of beta-diversity [@Koleff2003MeaBet]. *$\beta$s* was the only metric calculated separately for hosts and parasites because it represents their taxonomic diversities.
+These measures were calculated using the `EcologicalNetworks.jl` and `Mangal.jl` modules in Julia [@Poisot2020EcoNet; @Poisot2020EcoMan; @Bezanson2017JulFre] and
+summarized with the `KGL11` function, which calculates the Sørensen index of beta-diversity [@Koleff2003MeaBet]. *$\beta$s* was the only metric calculated separately for hosts and parasites because it represents their taxonomic diversities.
 The dissimilarity matrices resulting from this analysis represented, therefore, the differences between networks considering each of the indexes described above.
 In order to use these matrices on the following analyses as a single variable, we performed a PCA on each matrix and selected the first component of each.
-A subsequent PCA and *kmeans* analysis on a combined matrix of these variables allowed us to investigate how they co-vary among networks.
+A subsequent PCA and *k-means* analysis on a combined matrix of these variables allowed us to investigate how they co-vary among networks.

-## Results
+## Results & Discussion

-### Communities can be clearly grouped according to network betadiversity.
+### Communities can be grouped according to network beta-diversity.

-The dissimilarity of networks is not described in the same way for local networks across a metacommunity.
-Because of particular characteristics such as communities' species composition and relationship with local environment, the differences in ecological networks can be due to species turnover, links established by shared species or a combination of both.
+The beta-diversity indexes described the dissimilarity of local networks in different ways across the metacommunity.
 In our case these differences were very prominent, making it possible to group communities by their interactions dissimilarity decomposition.

 The first two axes of the Principal Component Analysis performed on the network beta-diversity indexes, which explain 95.5% of the variation of the data, separates the 50 networks (those with corresponding species in the phylogenetic trees) in those that have more similar *$\beta$s*, *$\beta$os* and *$\beta$wn* values ([@fig:one]).
 This separation is more explicit between *$\beta$s* and *$\beta$wn*, and more diffuse for *$\beta$os*, which is aligned to the assumption that *$\beta$s* and *$\beta$wn* are only indirectly related, while *$\beta$os* have a more proximate relationship both with *$\beta$wn* and *$\beta$s*.
-The fact that the networks grouped by *$\beta$s* values are so different from those grouped by *$\beta$wn* may suggest that the turnover of species in the first group causes loss of links, while in the former group this turnover is translated into new connections.
+The fact that the networks grouped by *$\beta$s* values are so different from those grouped by *$\beta$wn* may suggest that the turnover of species in the first group causes loss of links through loss of co-occurrence, while in the former group this turnover is translated into new connections.
 The _$\beta$os_ group, however, would be composed by communities that change less in species composition, but more in ecological interactions.

 Because *$\beta$s* and the species composition of the phylogenetic community dissimilarity (PCDc) can be interpreted in the same way, a Principal Component Analysis of PCDc would provide a closer look to the *$\beta$s* metric.
-Our results suggest that, from a species composition point of view, hosts communities can be described in three main groups, while parasites communities are much more similar across the metaweb ([@fig:one] D and [@fig:one] E).
+Our results suggest that, from a species composition point of view, parasites communities are much more similar across the metaweb than hosts, that can be more easily described in three main groups ([@fig:one] D and [@fig:one] E, respectively).
 The diversity of fleas can be much more uniform in space because it is common that a single host interacts with more than one species of parasites.
 In this particular case, only a few fleas communities have a distinguished species composition and can be grouped together.

-However, the phylogenetic component of PCD (PCDp) reveals a much more structured metacommunity both in hosts and parasites.
-In fact, they seemed to be grouped in the same way, with two groups more similar than a third one.
+On the other hand, the three groups of the phylogenetic component of PCD (PCDp) for both hosts and parasites are distinct: the diffuse group that appears in parasites' PCDc does not repeat on PCDp.
+Additionally, both clades are arranged similarly in the Principal Components space, with groups 2 and 3 being more alike than group 1.
 This may be a reflex of the biogeographic history of communities, where one group is ancestral to the other two.

-![Principal Component Analysis of networks betadiversity metrics and projection of local networks.
-For the dataset used here, networks are clearly described by three dimensions of betadiversity: while $\beta$s captures part of the variation that is complementary to that captured by $\beta$wn, $\beta$os describes a completly different dimension of the data.
-(A) PCA of networks betadiversity metrics _$\beta$s_, _$\beta$wn_ and _$\beta$os_; PCA of the phylogenetic component of PCD (PCDp) for fleas (B) and rodents (C); PCA of the compositional component of PCD (PCDc) for fleas (D) and rodents (E).](figures/fig1.png){#fig:one}
+![Principal Component Analysis of networks beta-diversity metrics and projection of local networks.
+For the dataset used here, networks are clearly described by three dimensions of beta-diversity: while *$\beta$s* captures part of the variation that is complementary to that captured by *$\beta$wn*, *$\beta$os* describes a completly different dimension of the data.
+(A) PCA of networks beta-diversity metrics _$\beta$s_, _$\beta$wn_ and _$\beta$os_; PCA of the phylogenetic component of PCD (PCDp) for fleas (B) and rodents (C); PCA of the compositional component of PCD (PCDc) for fleas (D) and rodents (E).](figures/fig1.png){#fig:one}